TanishkaMarrott/Integrating-AWS-IAM-Access-Analyzer-in-a-CI-CD-Pipeline/README.md

 ## Core Services we've used:-

 - CodeCommit </br>
-Store our source code in **secure, private Git-based Repos.** </br> It's **a starting point of my pipeline**, each time a commit or a modification is made to the Source Code, it <ins>acts as a trigger, for subsequent steps in the pipeline.</ins>
+  - Store our source code in **secure, private Git-based Repos.** </br> It's **a starting point of my pipeline**, each time a commit is made to the Source Code, it <ins>acts as a trigger, for subsequent steps in the pipeline.</ins>

+- CodeBuild </br>
-- CodeBuild </br> **--> Automates build and test.** Compiles the source code, links the modules, <ins>bundles necessary libraries into a single standalone package</ins>, or yeah, you may also call it an 'artifact.'
+  - **<ins>--> Automates build and test.</ins>** Compiles the source code, bundles up all necessary libraries + exec code into a shippable package</ins>, or yeah, you may also call it an 'artifact.'

 - CodePipeline  </br>
-'Our orchestrator'.
-Integrates all of the services cohesively enabling managed CI and CD Service. </br>
+  - 'Our orchestrator'.
+Integrates all of the services cohesively. </br>
    <ins>Automates software releases</ins>, deployments = quicker + more frequent + reliable.

+- CloudFormation </br>
-- CloudFormation </br>Infrastructure As a Code </br> We can then define and <ins>**deploy resources in a much more reliable and repeatable manner**</ins>
+  - IaC.
+We can define and <ins>**deploy resources in a much, much reliable & repeatable manner**</ins>

-- Access Analyzer  </br> **Uses ML Algorithms to analyse if the policies attached to resources are overly privileged** / or if they need to be pruned down.
-And if the resources are exposed to the internet
+- Access Analyzer  </br>
+  - **Uses ML Algorithms to analyse overly privileged resources.** And if they're exposed to the public internet.

 </br>

 ## Key Tangibles at a Glance

-- **Streamlined Policy Management**: Scaling simplicity -> embedding IAM security  within every deployment cycle.
+- **Streamlining Policy Management:**: Scaling _simplicity_ --> Embedding IAM security within every deployment cycle.

-- **Security Standards**: Each deployment  conforms to predefined security benchmarks -> the essence of Shift-Left Security.
+- **Complying to Security Standards:**: Each deployment conforms to predefined security benchmarks --> the essence of Shift-Left Security.

-- **Optimized Deployment**: = Fast + Efficient + Secure
+- **Optimizing Deployment:** = Fast + Efficient + Secure

-- **Increased Compliance**: Policy validation checks -> compliance & reducing risks in IAM configurations.
+- **Increasing Compliance:** Policy validation checks -> compliance & reducing risks in IAM configurations.

 </br>